ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 Navigate back to `/var/www/AIFCOMSSwithCUPredictorTest/` and run `sudo -H pip install -r requirements_python3.txt` to install the
 Python requirements.
 Change directories to `/var/www/AIFCOMSSwithCUPredictorTest/predict/` and run `npm update` to install the remaining requirements.

+Then, within this same `predict` directory, create the symbolic link files `altairpos.txt` and `altairdata.txt` via the commands

+    ln -s /tmp/altairpos.txt .
+    ln -s /tmp/altairdata.txt .

-In this same `predict` directory, run `node server.js`.
+Then, in this same `predict` directory, run `node server.js`.
 Open a web browser, and navigate to `http://localhost:8080/AIFCOMSS.html`.

 You should then have AIFCOMSS running in your web browser.